 Fred.
 Olsen Renewables is a leading developer, owner and operator of renewable energy assets, primarily onshore wind farms.

 We operate in all parts of the energy value chain, from sourcing windfarm acreage to sale of electricity in the global market, developing renewable energy production in UK and Scandinavia.
-We manage all phases from concept development to detailed design, construction, commissioning and operations.
+We manage all phases of a renewable development from concept development to detailed design, construction, commissioning and operations.

 The company’s first large scale wind farm, Crystal Rig, commenced operation in 2003.
-Since then, six additional wind farms have been constructed in Scotland, one in Norway and one in Sweden, which brings FOR’s total installed capacity up to 679 MW.
+Since then, seven additional wind farms have been constructed in Scotland, one in Norway and one in Sweden, which brings FOR’s total installed capacity up to 680.2 MW, across a portfolio of 12 operational wind farms.

 Wind farms are carefully planned at every stage of their life.
 In this part of our web site you can find out more about the activities that are involved in the development of every wind farm, how we construct them, what we do to make sure they stay operational and efficient and the importance of improving the local ecology around our wind farm projects.